Entanglement Cost of Quantum Channels: Preliminaries

 \begin{proposition}\cite[Theorem 1]{datta-2008-7} Let $\eps\geq0$ and $\rho_{AB}\in\cS(\cH_{AB})$.
 Then,

 where the minimum ranges over all pure states decompositions $\rho_{AB}=\sum_{i}p_{i}\rho_{AB}^{i}$ and $\rho_{AR}=\sum_{i}p_{i}\rho^{i}_{A}\otimes\ket{i}\bra{i}_{R}$. \end{proposition}

 The idea for the achievability is as follows.
-For any pure state decomposition $\rho_{AB}=\sum_{i}p_{i}\rho_{AB}^{i}$ Alice can locally create the classical-quantum state $\rho_{ABR}=\sum_{i}p_{i}\rho_{AB}^{i}\otimes\proj{i}_{R}$, and then, conditioned on the index $i$, just teleport the $B$-part of the pure states $\rho_{AB}^{i}$ to Bob.
+For any pure state decomposition $\rho_{AB}=\sum_{i}p_{i}\rho_{AB}^{i}$ Alice can locally create the classical-quantum state $\rho_{ABR}=\sum_{i}p_{i}\rho_{AB}^{i}\otimes\proj{i}_{R}$, and then, conditioned on the index $i$, teleport the $B$-part of the pure states $\rho_{AB}^{i}$ to Bob.
 Minimizing over all pure state decompositions, a straightforward analysis shows that the resulting entanglement cost is bounded as in Proposition~\ref{prop:datta}.
+We will make use of these ideas for the proof of our main theorem.

 \begin{remark} The bounds given in~\eqref{eq:mainstate} also hold if we only allow one-way classical communication (forward or backward). \end{remark}